-We used multiple linear regression models to test the effects of soil properties (decomposed in clay, sand, organic matter contents and pH), grassland management (decomposed in grassland age, livestock unit and fertilisation), and landscape diversity (decomposed in landscape richness, SHDI and plant diversity) on all earthworm community parameters (i.e. total abundance and biomass, total diversity indexes, ecological categories abundance and biomass).
-We constructed a full model comprising all environmental filters, and then we selected the significant environmental filters using a backward stepwise selection procedure that selects the best model using the AIC criterion (Crawley, 2012; stepAIC function of the "MASS" package).
+We used multiple linear regression models to test the effects of soil properties (clay, sand and organic matter contents and pH), grassland management (grassland age, livestock unit, and fertilization), and landscape diversity (landscape richness, SHDI, and plant diversity) on all earthworm community parameters (i.e., total abundance and biomass, total diversity indexes, and ecological categories abundance and biomass).
+We constructed a full model comprising all environmental filters, and then we selected the significant environmental filters using a backward stepwise selection procedure that selects the best model based on the AIC criterion (Crawley, 2013; stepAIC function of the MASS package).
 We also evaluated the variance inflation factor (VIF) of each variable selected by the previous procedure to test for multicollinearity among environmental filters.
-We removed all environmental filters that showed a VIF > 5, even if significant from the model.
+We removed all environmental filters that showed a VIF > 5, even if significant for the model.
 Data met the conditions of normality and homoscedasticity.

-Second, within each of the three selected grasslands (i.e. 1-, 2- and 7-year-old), we compared earthworm communities with and without hedgerow (ditch) using the three sampling points per plot as replicates.
+Second, within each of the three selected grasslands (i.e., 1-, 2- and 7-year-old), we compared earthworm communities with and without a hedgerow (ditch) using the three sampling points per plot as replicates.
 We used separated t-tests within the three selected grasslands to assess the differences in earthworm abundance, earthworm biomass, and species richness according to the presence or absence of a hedgerow.

-Statistical analyses were performed with the R software 3.2.3 (R. Core Team, 2017).
+Statistical analyses were performed with the R software 3.2.3 (R Core Team, 2017).
 Significance was evaluated in all cases at P < 0.05.